How healthy are the assemblages of aquatic species in the streams of each watershed?

 The geologic setting coupled with land cover alteration influence erosion rates, vulnerability to climate extremes, and groundwater contamination.
 These changes potentially impact the presence and viability of aquatic species.

 This index is well supported, resting on a well-developed theoretical foundation, with strong theoretical support in the technical processes of generating the base data and index.
-There are a broad set of studies connecting changes in ecological, chemical, and physical characteristics of water bodies that are measured with the O/E approach, across the world (Armitage et al. 1983; Wright 1995; Norris 1995; Wright 1995; Marchant et al. 1997; Moss et al. 1999) and more recently used in the western United Sates (Hawkins et al. 2000).
+There are a broad set of studies connecting changes in ecological, chemical, and physical characteristics of water bodies (Armitage et al. 1983; Wright 1995; Norris 1995; Marchant et al. 1997; Hawkins et al. 2000).

 Previous studies have found various relationships between the percent agricultural use and forest harvesting in a watershed and fish assemblages.
-IBI scores, an alternative assessment approach used by the MPCA, decline with an increase in the percent agricultural land (between 35 and 70%), especially in riparian areas (Roth et al. 1996, Wang et al. 1997, Lyons 2006).
+IBI scores, have been found to decline with an increase in the percent agricultural land (between 35 and 70%), especially in riparian areas (Roth et al. 1996, Wang et al. 1997, Lyons 2006).
 Deforestation in riparian areas may also result in a reduction in the number of species or a change in species assemblage to more tolerant species (Jones et al. 1999).

 Although fish reflect changes in land use in a watershed, macroinvertebrates may be more sensitive to human-induced changes at local scales.
 Macroinvertebrates respond to stream conditions relating to discharge and channel characteristics, as well as contaminants (Yagow et al. 2006, Brazner et al. 2007, Riva et al. 2008, Stepenuck et al. 2008).
 Wang and Kanehl (2003) found a shift from intolerant macroinvertebrate species, such as Ephemeroptera, Plecoptera, and Trichoptera (EPT), to more tolerant species and lower community richness with increasing urbanization.